-Section Focus Writing Reading
+Sect ion Focus Writing Reading

 1 Task Directed Writing Reading for Ideas

-2 Language Creative Writing Reading for Meaning
+2 Language Composition Reading for Meaning

-The Task aspect of Paper 1 is Directed Writing, where communication of key information is required to achieve a specific purpose for a certain audience in a particular situation.
-Language (as well as content) is tested in the Creative Writing section, where candidates have an opportunity to display their English language skills in order to express their opinion, experience or imagination.
+The Task aspect of Paper 1 is Directed Writing, where communication of key information in a range of text types is required to achieve a specific purpose for a certain audience in a particular situation.
+Task fulfilment and language are tested in Section 1 and are given equal weighting in terms of marks.
+Language (as well as content) is tested in the Composition section, where candidates have an opportunity to display their English language skills in order to express their opinion, experience or imagination in a range of discourse types: descriptive, argumentative or narrative.

 The Task aspect of Paper 2 is Reading for Ideas, where, for example, scanning for and summarising specific information is required to achieve and convey a global understanding of a text.
-Language is tested in the Reading for Meaning section, where there is a greater demand for English language skills in order to demonstrate more in-depth understanding of a text.
+The focus of assessment for the summary is Task Fulfilment: the inclusion of only relevant ideas and the coherence of the writing.
+Language is tested in the Reading for Meaning section, where there is a greater demand for English language skills in order to demonstrate more in-depth understanding of a text, including literal and implied meaning, deducing meaning of vocabulary from context, and writer's craft.